nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Dish

+#### Purpose

+This feature allows the restaurant manager to track the dishes that are sold in the restaurant, using commands that enables the manager to add, view, delete and find dishes.

 #### Add a Dish to the list of dishes:
 Successfully adds Dish only if all the arguments are correct.